 Now that you know what is sex hormone you need to know about the functions that it has as well.
 To be honest, there are many functions to sex hormones.
 These hormones play a key role in the puberty of both males and females.
 One of the main roles of sex hormones is to develop the secondary sexual traits and characteristics in human beings.
 It is also responsible for some major changes that happen during adolescence.
 In females, sex hormones tend to regulate pregnancy and sexual development as well.
 These hormones also have a very important role to play in the regulation of menstrual cycles, mental health, and much more.

-Sex hormones are chemical messengers that regulate sexual development, reproduction, and the development of secondary sexual characteristics.
-They are primarily produced by the gonads (testes in males, ovaries in females) and the adrenal glands.
-In females, the placenta also produces sex hormones during pregnancy.
+Sex hormones are steroid hormones that regulate sexual development, reproduction, and secondary sexual characteristics in males and females.
+They are primarily produced by the gonads (testes and ovaries) and in smaller amounts by the adrenal glands.

-2. What are the primary functions of sex hormones in the human body?
+2. What are the main types of sex hormones?